praabindhp/Producer-Consumer_Problem/README.md

 The Operations/Error Illustrated :

-    1. Priority Queue using Heap

-      1.1.
-Insert
-      1.2.
-DeleteMin
+Producer and Consumer

+    1. Produce An Item

+    2. Consume An Item

-      1.3.
-Display
+    3. Display The Items

-      1.4.
-Exit
+    4. Exit

 The User Will Be Prompted To :

-    1. Priority Queue Display

-        1.1.
-Priority Queue Display

-    2. Enter the Size of the Priority Queue

-        2.1.
-Priority Queue Size is to Small

-    3. Priority Queue is Full

-    4. Priority Queue is Empty

-    5. Enter Your Choice
+    1. Enter The Choice

-    6. Enter The Element
+    2. Enter The Item To Be Inserted In Buffer

-    7. Deleted Element Is
+    3. The Produced Element Is

+    4. The Consumed Item Is

+    5. The Buffer Contains

+    6. Cannot Consume Till Producer Produces It